JBR90/kanban-board-claude-code/TICKETS.md

 - Tests confirm dialogs and error states work correctly
 - Test coverage for edit/delete functionality is >80%

-**Definition of Done:** All acceptance criteria are met and all tests pass.
+**Definition of Done:** All acceptance criteria for this ticket are met and all tests pass.

-### F7: Drag and Drop Implementation and Tests
+### F8: Drag and Drop Implementation and Tests
 **Assignee:** Joe
 **Description:** Implement and test drag and drop functionality
 **Deliverables:**